 1.1.
-Bases of Presentation of the Accounts
+Basis of Presentation of the Accounts

-The Group's consolidated financial statements have been prepared on a going concern basis, based on the books and accounting records maintained in accordance with the principles enshrined in the International Financial Reporting Standards (IAS/IFRS), as endorsed by the European Union, in accordance with Regulation (EC) No. 1606/2002 of the European Parliament and of the Council, of July 19, and effective as from January 1, 2020, transposed into Portuguese law by Decree-Law 35/2005, of February 17, and by Bank of Portugal Notice No. 5/2005, of December 30.
+Santander Totta's consolidated financial statements have been prepared on a going concern basis, based on the books and accounting records maintained in accordance with the principles enshrined in the International Financial Reporting Standards (IAS/IFRS), as endorsed by the European Union, in accordance with Regulation (EC) No. 1606/2002 of the European Parliament and of the Council, of July 19, and effective as from January 1, 2020, transposed into Portuguese law by Decree-Law 35/2005, of February 17, and by Bank of Portugal Notice No. 5/2005, of December 30.
 As regards Group companies that use different accounting standards, adjustments are made for conversion to the IAS/IFRS.

-The accounting policies used by the Bank in preparing the consolidated financial statements as at December 31, 2021, are consistent with those used in preparing the consolidated financial statements with reference to December 31, 2020.
+The accounting policies used by the Group in preparing the consolidated financial statements as at December 31, 2021, are consistent with those used in preparing the consolidated financial statements with reference to December 31, 2020.

-As from financial year 2020, the Bank presents its financial statements according to the Regulation guidelines (EU 2017/1443, of June 29, 2017).
+During the financial year 2021, the Group renamed its financial statements to comply with the guidelines of the Regulation (EU 2017/1443, of June 29, 2017).